linkedin/swift-style-guide/README.md

 When implementing protocols, there are two ways of organizing your code:

 1. Using `// MARK:` comments to separate your protocol implementation from the rest of your code
-2. Using an extension outside your `class`/`struct` implementation code, but in the same source file
+2. Using an extension outside your class/struct implementation code in the same source file.
+Consider extracting the extension to a separate file when it contains more than 50 lines of code.

 Keep in mind that when using an extension, however, the methods in the extension can't be overridden by a subclass, which can make testing difficult.
 If this is a common use case, it might be better to stick with method #1 for consistency.
 Otherwise, method #2 allows for cleaner separation of concerns.